Red Theory: Against Sakai on settler colonialism and the national question in the U.S.

 In other words, Haywood explains that white workers do not materially benefit from white supremacy, but are, in fact, tremendously harmed by it and have a material interest in opposing it.
 Haywood goes even further into this question in his 1981 comment on the book A House Divided: Labor and White Supremacy, where he says that the weakness of the U.S. labor movement shouldn’t be blamed on racist views among white workers, and that “to attribute the main and entire problem of labor’s slowness to revolt against capitalism to white chauvinism is an over-simplification and distorts the actual development that has taken place.”
 Clearly Harry Haywood is correct that things are far more complex than Sakai would have us believe.

-Sakai, however, says that “the white proletariat cannot be revolutionary because they are settlers.”
 Sakai fails to understand how contradictions have changed, and with this, the terrain of struggle over the course of U.S. history.
 The early period of settler colonialism that was at the root of capitalism’s genesis from Columbus through the beginning of the American Revolution gave way to a period of competitive capitalism in the new United States.
 While the genocide and land theft of native peoples continued, new contradictions emerged.
 The beginnings of the U.S. labor movement reflected the growing contradiction between labor and capital.
 Slave revolt intensified, with the most well known led by Nat Turner (1831) and John Brown (1859).
 As the conflict over slavery deepened, it eventually led to the U.S. Civil War.

 The industrial buildup in the North during the Civil War intensified the concentration and centralization of capital, leading to the emergence of monopoly capitalism and modern U.S. imperialism.
 Imperialism twisted the U.S. into its own “prison house of nations,” locking the oppressed nations into underdevelopment.
 Revolutionary strategy must confront that reality.
 As Haywood pointed out, monopoly capitalism crushes the entire multinational working class – white and non-white workers alike, together with the broad masses of the people – under its boot.
 Only a revolutionary united front, led by the multinational working class and based on the strategic alliance of the workers movement and the oppressed nationalities can possibly defeat this terrible hydra.